Other Names for this Disease

 Afibrinogenemia, sometimes called congenital afibrinogenemia, is an inherited blood disorder in which the blood does not clot normally.
 It occurs when there is a lack (deficiency) of a protein called fibrinogen (or factor I), which is needed for the blood to clot.
 Affected individuals may be susceptible to severe bleeding (hemorrhaging) episodes, particularly during infancy and childhood.
 Afibrinogenemia is thought to be transmitted as an autosomal recessive trait.

 - Genetics Home Reference (GHR) contains information on Afibrinogenemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.